 Cut the ball in two, making one half slightly larger (for the bottom crust).
 Form each ball into a disk, then wrap the disk tightly in plastic wrap and place into the freezer for 30 minutes, or refrigerate for an hour.
 At this point the balls of dough can be kept in the refrigerator for up to 3 days.

 Roll out the dough for each crust between two sheets of parchment paper, working the rolling pin from the center of the pastry circle outwards.
 Lift the top sheet of parchment up occasionally and re-position it if it wrinkles.
 A trick that helps keep the paper from sliding all over the counter is to position the top sheet of parchment on top of the bottom sheet so the corners line up, then let one of the corners hang over the edge of the counter.
-Stand with your body against the parchment sheet and pin the overhanging corner between your body and the counter to hold it steady while you roll the from the center of the circle of pastry and outwards away from you.
+Stand a bit sideways with your hip against the parchment sheet and pin the overhanging corner between your body and the counter to hold it steady while you roll the rolling pin from the center of the circle of pastry and outwards away from you.
 Keep rotating the paper a quarter turn, and pin down the next corner, each time rolling with the rolling pin away from you.

 Repeat the procedure for the top crust, cutting small holes into it as mentioned above in the pie recipe, and inverting the crust onto the filling, then removing the remaining parchment paper.
 Trim off the excess and flute the edges of the pie crust.